[Moderate revision–posted 4/2/25 (replaces 8/15/24 edition)]

 OP 70.03: Staff Recruitment

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure complete communication, retention of necessary records, recruitment and selection of well-qualified, diverse individuals as employees, provide proper controls on staffing, and ensure compliance with applicable state and federal laws and Texas Tech University's operating policies and procedures.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure complete communication, retention of necessary records, recruitment and selection of well-qualified employees; provide proper controls on staffing; and ensure compliance with applicable state and federal laws and Texas Tech Universitys operating policies and procedures.

-REVIEW: This OP will be reviewed in May of even-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration and Chief of Staff for the President.
+REVIEW: This OP will be reviewed every two years after publication by the Senior Associate Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration and Chief of Staff for the President.

 POLICY/PROCEDURE

 Texas Tech University (TTU) is committed to teaching and the advancement of knowledge.
-It is the mission of the university to provide the highest standards of excellence in higher education to foster intellectual and personal development, and to stimulate meaningful research.
-To realize these goals, it is the policy of TTU to identify, recruit, and employ a highly qualified and diverse workforce.
+It is the mission of the university to provide the highest standards of excellence in higher education, to foster intellectual and personal development, and to stimulate meaningful research.
+To realize these goals, it is the policy of TTU to identify, recruit, and employ a highly qualified workforce.

-This policy is designed to standardize and reinforce staff recruitment processes in order to employ an outstanding and diverse workforce.
-To accomplish this, TTU will conduct thorough searches including active recruitment of qualified underutilized minorities, women, protected veterans, and individuals with disabilities.
+This policy is designed to standardize and reinforce staff recruitment processes in order to employ an outstanding workforce.
+To accomplish this, TTU will conduct thorough searches including active recruitment of well-qualified individuals, protected veterans, and individuals with disabilities.

-Texas Tech University will not discriminate in employment actions against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, gender identity, age, disability, national origin, status as a protected veteran, genetic information, an individual's refusal to submit to a genetic test, or any other legally protected category, class, or characteristic in keeping with state and federal laws and the Regents' Rules for Texas Tech University.
+Texas Tech University will not discriminate in employment actions against any employee or applicant for employment because of race, color, religion, sex, age, disability, national origin, status as a protected veteran, genetic information, or any other legally protected category, class, or characteristic in keeping with state and federal laws and the Regents Rules for Texas Tech University.

 All new hires and departmental transfers should be hired in compliance with the guidelines outlined by this policy.
 Adherence to these guidelines will ensure Texas Tech University's recruitment procedures are being applied uniformly while keeping the university in compliance with federal and state laws, rules, requirements, and regulations.